 Entrance exams are normally scheduled for January.
 The Admissions Office will provide information on the exact dates each year.
 Admissions decisions are normally made by April.
-An initial fee is due by June 1 to confirm one's entrance into the program.
-All new Ph.D. students begin their studies in August with the "Introduction to Research" course.
+An initial fee is due within 30 days after receipt of the acceptance letter to confirm one's entrance into the program.
+All new Ph.D. students begin their studies in August with the

+"Introduction to Research" course.

-Applicants who are not accepted into the program may reapply during the next admission cycle.
+Applicants who are not accepted into the program may re-apply during the next admission cycle.
 Applicants who are twice unsuccessful must make a new, updated application including a statement of any and all special circumstances that would have significantly enhanced the applicant's qualifications to be considered in a later admission cycle.